 I also had good experiences with Payoneer, UpWork, and Xoom ( well it’s another one of PayPal service ).

 Fast forward to these days, unlike six years ago, there are many more payment methods to choose.

 This is good, but it also makes someone, who plans to start freelancing or working remotely, feel overwhelmed.

-Which of payment methods should I choose?
+Which of the payment methods should I choose?
 Is it safe?
 Will it work?
 How much is the fee?
-So here we go with those complete guides on how to choose payment methods for remote worker.
+So here we go with those complete guides on how to choose payment methods for remote workers.

 Table of Contents

-But if you're living in United States, you can skip this to the next guides.
+But if you’re living in the United States, you can skip this to the next guides.